eeeds/Airbnb-project/README.md

     dim:
       +materialized: table
 ```
-## Create a incremental materialization.
+## Create an incremental materialization.
 We'll call it  fct_reviews.sql
 ## You can specify the incremental materialization on the top of the file
 ## Querys for the incremental materialization
 ### Get every review for listing 3176: